LukeWinikates/japanese-accent/README.md

   * how do we indicate "I'm satisfied" with my practicing for now?
     * "un"-boosting?
   * maybe boosting is like "queue 10 practices" - that could be a clearer call to action for that button
+  * Rewrite the playlist picker query to pick newer stuff
+  * Also make it query in batches and then loop until it has enough items
+  * Consider rephrasing boosting as pinning

 * Pitch Indicator
   * allow manual editing